whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 ### No Police, No Prisons, No Widespread Crime

-One striking example of how different healthy nations are compared to what we generally think of as 'normal' is their remarkable lack of prisons, police, and crime.
+One striking difference between healthy nations living in traditional times compared to what we generally think of as 'normal' is their remarkable lack of prisons, police, and crime.

 Can you even imagine living in a nation without crime?